SniverDaBest/lemoncake/kernel/src/fs/SHFS.md

 dir8/cat.gif
 ```

-So hypothetically, a searching software could check the index when searching for `nyan_cat.gif`, and see both `dir1/cat.gif` and `dir8/cat.gif`, and check both of those places for `nyan_cat.gif`, instead of all 8+ directories.
-On a larger scale, this could possibly make major performance improvements for certain tasks, like searching the filesystem.

-The OS or user can decide whether to make the index size big, small, or not even use it at all.
-They can also change the filename length from 12 (recommended) to something like 24.
-In some scenarios, it doesn't make sense to waste space on something that they wouldn't use at any point in time.
-Maybe a user has a tiny drive, and doesn't want any FS bloat.
-However, it can boost performance in some tasks.

-But, it is **NOT** recommended to change the size of the index, since it would require a lot of manual work, and can corrupt your drive, cause loss of data, and many other horrible things that I highly doubt you want to happen.

 ## Why should I use SHFS instead of BTRFS, or Ext4?
 You shouldn't. ...yet.
 It's currently an **extremely** new filesystem, and hasn't been tested much, if at all.
 As previously stated, do **NOT** use this outside of a testing environment. e.g., your work computer, a server, or your external SSD with all your projects.